 Course of Study

 M.S.
-Degree with a concentration in Educational Technology (30 Credits)
+Degree - Educational Technology (30 Credits)

-CORE COURSES – 6 credits
+REQUIRED COURSES – 6 credits

-EST 582 - Systems Approach to Human-Machine Systems
+EST 582 - Introduction to Systems Concepts

 EST 565 - Foundations of Technology in Education